-- Refresh yourself with a few well-chosen rest pauses during the test. - Use controlled association to see the relation of one question to another. - Answer all questions. - Now that you're a "cool" test-taker - stay calm and confident throughout the test.
-Don't let anything throw you. - Edit, check and proofread your answers.
+- Refresh yourself with a few well-chosen rest pauses during the test. - Use controlled association to see the relation of one question to another. - Answer all questions. - Now that you're a "cool" test-taker - stay calm and confident throughout the test. - Don't let anything throw you. - Edit, check and proofread your answers. - Be a "bitter ender," stay working until you are asked to leave.